9.27. Trigger Functions

 useful in certain cases.)

-Ideally, you should avoid running updates that don't actually
+Ideally, you should normally avoid running updates that don't actually

 change the data in the record.
 Redundant updates can cost considerable